automock/automock.dev/docs/adapters/nestjs.md

   .compile();
 ```

-### 2. Handling `forwardRef`
+### Handling `forwardRef` Tokens

 Automock adeptly handles scenarios involving `forwardRef`, an essential tool for managing circular dependencies.
-Automock is equipped to handle both types and strings returned by the `forwardRef` callback:
+Automock is equipped to handle types, strings and symbols returned by the `forwardRef` callback:

 ```typescript
 @Injectable()